 Do I need an English proficiency test score?

 The SLA Program follows the general Graduate School requirements for English proficiency test scores.
 Whether or not you need a score depends on a few factors.
 Please consult the Graduate School requirements and scroll down to the “English Proficiency” section for more information.

 Yes, by the start of your doctoral studies.

-Applicants must have a master’s degree in a foreign language, English, applied linguistics, TESOL, linguistics, or education.
+Applicants must have a master’s degree in a language other than English, English, applied linguistics, TESOL, linguistics, or education.
 If you hold a master’s degree in a different field, please contact the SLA Director or Program Coordinator.

 Are there are other linguistics-related doctoral programs at UW-Madison?

 In fact, there are many ways to pursue a doctoral degree in linguistics, applied linguistics, and second language studies at UW-Madison.
 Depending on your interests and career goals, you might consider the following UW-Madison graduate programs, in addition to our program.
 We encourage prospective students to explore options in consultation with faculty and staff affiliated with these units, and you may also find detailed information about the various graduate programs in the Graduate Guide.
 Keep in mind that it is possible to apply to up to three graduate programs with one application fee.

 - Scandinavian Studies